RULEBOOK

 4.1 - Probation

-- New drivers are automatically placed on probation when joining the league, outlined in Section 1.3 of this rulebook.
+• All new drivers are automatically placed on probation when joining the league (see Section 1.3).

-- Drivers that receive a P2 Penalty during the course of the season, or from the previous season, will be placed on probation.
+• Any driver who receives a P2 Penalty or higher during the current or previous season will be placed on probation.

 4.2 - Penalty Box

-- All penalties and offenses that drivers receive during the course of the season will be outlined on the Penalty Box page of our website.
+• All penalties issued during the season will be listed on the Penalty Box page of our website.

-- Penalties will list the driver’s name, which race the penalty occurred in, the level of penalty, and a full description of the offense with the specific rule that was broken.
+• Penalties will include the driver’s name, the race in which the penalty occurred, the penalty level, and a description of the violation, including the specific rule that was violated.

 4.3 - Penalty System

-- The Penalty System is designed to outline penalties clearly to all drivers, and is also designed to further penalize repeat offenders.
+• The progressive Penalty System is designed to outline penalties clearly for all drivers, and to escalate penalties for those with repeated violations.

 4.4 - Penalties

-- Admins may hand out penalties for any other offenses at their discretion.
+• Admins may issue penalties for any other offenses at their discretion, including violations not specifically listed in this rulebook.

 4.5 - Suspensions

-- Upon returning from suspension, the driver will automatically be placed on probation for the remainder of the season, and the following season.
+• Drivers returning from suspension will automatically be placed on probation for the remainder of the current season and the following season.

-- Suspension lengths may vary from the lengths listed in the Penalty System based on the severity of the penalty, and may be extended at admin's discretion.
+• Suspension lengths may vary from those listed in the Penalty System based on the severity of the violation and may be extended at admin discretion.

-- If a driver receives a suspension that extends past the end of the current season, the suspension will carry over into the following season.
+• Suspensions that extend past the end of the current season will carry over into the following season.

 4.6 - Super Series Damage Points